 I am interested in writing and reading about philosophies of immanence, speculative fiction, new science of the mind/externalism, feminist new materialisms, contemporary animism, post-qualitative inquiry, posthumanism and psychogeography.

-In 2017 I completed a post-qualitative PhD on 'Mapping the Spread Mind in Environ(Mental) Health' using Psychogeography and Rhizoanalysis as (re)search tools.
+In 2017 I completed a post-qualitative PhD on 'Mapping the Spread Mind in Environ(Mental) Health' using Psychogeography and Rhizoanalysis as (re)search tools and in 2019 I published the book, Mental Health and Wellbeing in the Anthropocene: A Posthuman Inquiry.

 Qualifications and memberships